wmpollock/metafiddler/README.md

 I didn't want to miss anything good so when I started I started at the first track which was a public radio interview of the site's founder.
 I think its a hidden track.

+From there down the sequential road I travelled.

 Anyway, I cobbled up a web interface wrapper to MuFi and that was cool and all but since I wanted to either reject a song or put it into one of my collections I'd need to find the browser amongst many, etcetera.

 This mess is to get around all that.
+Because dang, I'm /years/ behind now.

 ## Disclaimer